-Andrew Rahart’s Jumbo Red (80 days) This beefsteak has exceptional taste and aroma; a great slicer that is very dense and meaty.
+SOLD OUT Andrew Rahart’s Jumbo Red (80 days) This beefsteak has exceptional taste and aroma; a great slicer that is very dense and meaty.
 Andrew Rahart lived North of New York city and collected seeds from the local immigrants.
 This one is a mainstay.
 Indeterminate.

 Aunt Ginny’s Purple (75-85 days) Some say the taste of this tomato rivals the great Pink Brandywine.
 Potato-leafed plants produce 12-16 oz reddish pink, sweet and juicy fruit.
 One of the most beautiful and interesting varieties with a great taste.
 Indeterminate.

 Aunt Ruby’s German Green (80 days) Reportedly from Ruby Arnold of Greenville, Tennessee.
 Beefsteak sized fruits are five inches in diameter and weigh one pound or more.
 Sweet juicy, refreshingly spicy flavour.
 A southern favourite for making fried green tomatoes.
 Indeterminate.

 SOLD OUT Baxter’s Bush Cherry (60 days) Very tasty 1″ bright red cherry.
 Great for snacking or salads.
 Vigorous and productive.
 Determinate growth habit which eliminated the need for staking.
 Works well in the topsy turvy tomato growing systems.
 Determinate.